tardis-sn/tardis/docs/montecarlo/virtualpackets.rst

 interpretation, the purpose of the real packet population is simply to "sample" the emissivity of the medium.

-This outlined of the virtual packet scheme is concluded with a remark about its benefits.
+This outline of the virtual packet scheme is concluded with a remark about its benefits.
 The advantages of using a combination of real and virtual packets compared to calculation based purely on real packets lies in lower computational costs which are associated with solving the propagation of